igor-susic/url-shortener/README.md

 * This implementation is creating short `URL`s using base62 technique [Url shortening Wiki](https://en.wikipedia.org/wiki/URL_shortening)
 * Charachters `_` and `/` are removed to gain more friendly `URL`s

-** This is my first project using Java and Spring Boot, so I'm positive that some things are not best practice from Spring/Java standpoint **
+*This is my first project using Java and Spring Boot, so I'm positive that some things are not best practices from Spring/Java standpoint, keep that in mind if you are looking to copy some of the code*

 ### What is left to do:

-- [ ] Add unit tests for `UrlService`
+- [x] Add unit tests for `UrlService`
-- [ ] Refactor documentation for `IUrlService`
+- [x] Refactor documentation for `IUrlService`

 ### API Endpoint (How to guide)